What is the Health Insurance Marketplace?

 Choosing the Right Qualifying Health on the Health Insurance Marketplace

-Although it may be tempting to get a low end plan, you should consider you and your families medical history.
+Although it may be tempting to get a low-end plan, you should consider you and your family’s medical history.
 While many things are covered without any out of pocket cost on all plans, higher premium plans have a smaller percentage of out of pocket costs.
 One trip to the hospital could more than make up the cost difference between a Bronze and Platinum plan for your family.
-Not all plans are created equal so make sure you shop around and look at every aspect of the plan and it’s network before decided which one is right for you.
+Not all plans are created equal, so make sure you shop around and look at every aspect of the plan and it’s network before deciding which one is right for you.

 Avoiding Premium Increases on Qualifying Health Plans

-While you’ll never be charged more due to health status there are a few factors to consider to ensure low premiums.
-Be aware that when you sign up for the health insurance marketplace a fluctuation in income or the smoking status of a family member can increase costs drastically.
-ObamaCare focuses on wellness and you should too.
+While you’ll never be charged more due to health status, there are a few factors to consider to try to get the lowest premium possible.
+Be aware that when you sign up for the health insurance marketplace, a fluctuation in income or the smoking status of a family member can increase costs drastically.
+The ACA (ObamaCare) focuses on wellness, and you should too.

-Do I Have to Shop for a Health Plan Before I Apply for a Subsidies?
+Do I Have to Shop for a Health Plan Before I Apply for Subsidies?

-In order to see if you qualify for subsidies the only thing you have to do is apply for the marketplace.
-When you compare plans the rates shown to you will reflect your subsidies.
+To see if you qualify for subsidies the only thing you have to do is apply for the marketplace.
+When you compare plans, the rates displayed will reflect your subsidies.